-Having spent the last few years researching and deciphering what it takes to be a successful entrepreneur and how to BE innovative as the basis for inventing my own new start-up company, www.imaginenation.com.au, I learnt about innovative and entrepreneurial leadership and how to master developing the capacity, capability and confidence to become one.
+Having spent the last few years researching and deciphering what it takes to be a successful entrepreneur and how to BE innovative, as the basis for inventing my own new start-up company, www.imaginenation.com.au, I learned a lot about innovative and entrepreneurial leadership.
+Especially how to master developing the capacity, capability and confidence towards becoming one.
 It reminds me that a very wise person once said that those of us that teach have the most to learn!
-This created a deep and ongoing learning experience, experimenting, iterating and pivoting to successfully invent & create a radically new and disruptive learning, culture and coaching business that facilitates innovative, collaborative and entrepreneurial leadership.
+This created a deep and ongoing learning experience; experimenting, iterating and pivoting to successfully invent & create a radically new and disruptive learning, culture and coaching business that facilitates innovative, collaborative and entrepreneurial leadership.

-Whilst I am thrilled that ImagineNation™ is now successfully operating as a global innovation consultancy, its creation was a deeply challenging and an extremely uncomfortable learning experience as well as a profound personal transformation process.
+Whilst I am thrilled that ImagineNation™ is now successfully operating as a global innovation consultancy, its creation was a deeply challenging and an extremely uncomfortable learning experience.
+It has also been a profound personal transformation process.
 Despite my 30 plus years of business experience, as a small business owner, corporate culture change consultant, facilitator, corporate trainer and executive coach, working my way through this roller coaster ride challenged me more deeply than any other business development process I had previously undertaken.

 If you want to invent, re-invent, re-energise or create a radically new business, start by un-learning and discarding traditional and linear approaches to planning and change you may have utilized previously and pay attention as to how you could master any, or all, of these three key challenges to be an innovative and entrepreneurial leader.